top of page

 Why

-Lower loop: Figuring out how to use each mechanic is a smaller puzzle.
-As the game progresses, the player must start thinking outside the box as mechanics such as the vacuum and the shower require more creative approaches.
+• Lower loop: Figuring out how to use each mechanic is a smaller puzzle.
+As the game progresses, the player must start thinking outside the box as end-game mechanics require more creative approaches.

 The combination of these two gameplay loops keeps the player entertained for the short duration of the game.